Warren Direct Descendant of Militia 'Indian Fighter' Who Fought Seminoles

 Jonathan Crawford mustered out of Lauderdale’s Battalion at New Orleans, Louisiana, in May 1838, and returned to Tennessee.
 He died there in 1841.

-Breitbart News asked Sen. Warren for comment on this story multiple times through her presidential campaign, but did not receive a response.
+Breitbart News asked Sen. Warren for comment on this story multiple times through her presidential campaign but did not receive a response.

 Specifically, Breitbart News asked Sen. Warren’s presidential campaign this question: